 - One Piece: Genzou, the policeman at Nami's home village, pours some sake on Nami's mother Bellemere's grave, after the Straw Hats defeat Arlong.

-- Space Cruiser Yamato / Star Blazers Sgt.
+- Space Battleship Yamato: Sgt.
 Saito pours sake on the graves of the many men lost.